ThangNguyen23/monolisa/readme.md

 # MonoLisa - ДiSC-8 crack

-`Version: 2.017+, 17.02.24 Prerelease`
+`Version: 2.017+, 23.02.24 Prerelease`

 This is a **FULL 1:1** crack of the crazy expensive MonoLisa font, and what is there to say?
-We are publishing this so just anyone can use it, feel free add it to any project you want
+We are publishing this so just anyone can use it, feel free add it to any project you want.

 If you see a new version was posted to their site, **open an issue**.
-We're gonna try to keep this as up do date as can be
+We're gonna try to keep this as up do date as can be.

+*Note:* I'll be uploading new versions every now and then, even if nothing has changed.

 # Examples
 ## JavaScript